Introduction of Socket

 Characteristics/Features of Socket

-• Socket is responsible for process-to-process delivery of messages in a network between sender and receiver.
+• The socket is responsible for the process-to-process delivery of messages in a network between the sender and receiver.

-• A socket is bound to a unique port number so that the TCP/IP protocol suites can identify the diffrent applications data is destined to be sent to.
+• A socket is bound to a unique port number so that the TCP/IP protocol suites can identify the different applications data is destined to be sent.

-• Network sockets dedicates the persistent connections for communication between two nodes in a network.
+• Network sockets dedicate the persistent connections for communication between two nodes in a network.

 • Sockets are created only during the lifetime of a process of an application running in the node.

-• In the client server model, a pair of socket is required for complete communication i.e. one for the client (client IP address & client port number) and another for the server (server IP address & server port number).
+• In the client-server model, a pair of sockets is required for complete communication i.e. one for the client (client IP address & client port number) and another for the server (server IP address & server port number).

 • The structure and properties of a socket are defined by an application programming interface(API) for the networking architecture.